 Bringing together openly LGBTQ people who have run, are running, or already serving in elected or appointed office in New York, as well as leading advocates and experts, this conversation will examine the challenges and opportunities that come with being “out”—both on the campaign trail and in office—amid heightened discrimination and violence toward the LGBTQ community.

-Reggie Greer (He/Him) is Senior Advisor to U.S. Special Envoy to Advance the Human Rights of LGBTQI+ Persons Jessica Stern, who met with government officials in Nepal and India over the summer.
+Reggie Greer (He/Him) is a public servant, LGBTQI+ advocate and political organizer, currently serving in the Biden-Harris Administration as Senior Advisor to Jessica Stern, the U.S. Special Envoy to Advance the Human Rights of LGBTQI+ Persons.
 Previously, he served as White House Director of Priority Placement and Senior Advisor on LGBTQ+ Engagement for President Biden as well as LGBTQ+ Engagement Director for the 2020 Biden-Harris campaign.
 At the LGBTQ Victory Institute, he held the position of Constituent Engagement Director, supporting LGBTQ+ elected and appointed leaders around the country.
 Prior to joining the Victory Institute, Reggie was appointed by President Obama to serve as Deputy Director of Public Engagement at the Department of Transportation.

 Samy Nemir Olivares (He/They) is a queer Latinx writer, speaker, and community organizer who works as an advocate with Lambda Legal, a civil rights nonprofit serving LGBTQ people and those living with HIV.
 Recently, he ran for The New York Assembly in a Brooklyn district including Bushwick, Cypress Hills, and East New York.
 Previously, he worked as a journalist.
 An outspoken activist for Latinx, LGBTQ, immigrant, and women’s rights, Nemir has been featured in the City & State “Power Latino 100,” “Brooklyn Power 100,” and “Pride 100” lists.